Fitzxel/simplite-new-tab/README.md

 - Custom search engine.
     - Select the "Add +" option, give the new engine a name and below give url replacing the query with '%s' without quotes.
 Example: `https://www.bing.com/search?q=%s`
-- Custom background with dynamic photos from the [Pexels](https://www.pexels.com) platform.
+- Custom background with dynamic photos and videos from the [Pexels](https://www.pexels.com) platform.
 - Quickly load the new tab.
 - Minimalist design.
 - Accessible use and configuration.